abarbanell/abarbanell.github.io/_posts/2015-08-16-raspberry-arduino.md

 [Wino-Board](http://www.wino-board.com/index.php/en/) - an arduino
 with wifi for small money.

-Ok, I have ordered some of these, but I do not want towait, so here is the approach: The Raspberry is connected via USB to a small Arduino controller, which reads the sensor data and returns it via the Serial Connection provided by the USB in a JSON format.
+Ok, I have ordered some of these, but I do not want to wait, so here is the approach: The Raspberry is connected via USB to a small Arduino controller, which reads the sensor data and returns it via the Serial Connection provided by the USB in a JSON format.